What is it like at preschool post lockdown?

 The first activity of the day is hand washing.
 Lots of fun is had singing songs and foaming bubbles to make this activity an engaging one.
 Handwashing is now a far more frequent affair and goes beyond the usual toilet, lunchtime, and messy play scenarios.

-Two independent rooms now operate, each with their own outdoor play ground to allow only the same staff and children to mix each week.
 Children freely access toys and resources as they explore and discover with their friends without the expectation of social distancing.
-Whilst staff socially distance from one another we do not distance ourselves from the children or wear face masks.
+Whilst staff socially distance from one another we do not distance ourselves from the children.
 We continue to offer the same level of engagement, contact and care we have always done.
 Whether it is a grazed knee or a child missing Mummy and/or Daddy, TLC and comfort is always given.

 Children play and learn outside as much as possible.
 Many of our indoor resources are moved outside to create a stimulating and challenging environment that goes beyond physical play, whilst benefiting from being out in the fresh air.
-This year we have a brand new and dedicated large play ground with climbing frame, roundabout and swings.
+We also have a large playground with climbing frame, roundabout, swings and mud kitchens.